ical.event

 data model has a single event, but the timeline evaluates the recurrence

-to expand and copy the the event to multiple places on the timeline
+to expand and copy the event to multiple places on the timeline

 using as_rrule